rogerxaic/EventStreams/eventstreams143.md

 * If you currently use the Cloud Object Storage bridge or the MQ bridge, see [Migrating bridges to Kafka Connect](/docs/services/EventStreams?topic=eventstreams-migrate_bridges).

 <br/>
 Small code deltas are shipped daily to production.
 As a result, you can expect to see many further improvements to our user experience (and other areas).
-Coming soon:

-* **Customer metrics**
-    The ability to monitor activity in a service instance.

 <br/>